locustking/Level_2/README.md

 ###Daily Scrum(s)

 At the start of each daily scrum or programming meeting, we discussed what we did in the last 24 hours, and the work we'd do for the next 24 hours.

+The Scrum Master took note of the time, and kept us accountable.
 We faced some major impediments – Daryl and KB got sick during the sprint, we needed research with Amazon UK, we had some blocks from Amazon’s API, the UK site also had additional issues.
 Impediments are listed in a separate list on Trello.

 Tuesday 11/30 8 PM EST – We had a Daily Scrum, to check in and assign tasks (no recording)